Bukit Bintang City Centre

 Bukit Bintang City Centre, also known as BBCC for short, is a 19.4 acre mixed-use development on the former site of Pudu Prison in Kuala Lumpur, Malaysia.
-The development is located at the south western end of Bukit Bintang, bordering Pudu along Jalan Hang Tuah (formerly Jalan Shaw) and Jalan Pudu.
+The development is located at the south western end of Bukit Bintang, bordering with the Pudu district along Jalan Hang Tuah (formerly Jalan Shaw) and Jalan Pudu.

 BBCC is a joint development between Eco World Development Group, the Urban Development Authority (UDA) and the Employees Provident Fund Board (EPF).
 EcoWorld was then given the responsibility to develop the whole land as the development manager of the site.

 The groundbreaking ceremony for BBCC and Mitsui Shopping Park LaLaport was witnessed by former Prime Minister Najib Tun Razak on 20 June 2017.
 Construction works on the RM8.7 billion project started later in Q1 2018.

 History

 The site of BBCC was previously part of the infamous Pudu Prison (Penjara Pudu) which was built in the 1890s on a 10-hectare site.
 After the prison was uninhabited in 1996, it was opened to the public and became the first prison in Asia to open for public visits.
 It was also turned into a temporary prison museum for a period of 6 months.
 Demolition of the prison walls began in 2010, which was at one time the world's longest mural, and by 2012 the main prison complex was fully demolished.
 Today, its main gates are the only portion that is still standing and maintained.
-It has been preserved by repainting and retaining its original shape as a historical imprint of the original site.
-The prison gate redefines the meaning of "coexistence" and "gathering", while the space inside and outside of the memorial resembles a link between local history, culture and community.
+It has been preserved by repainting and retaining its original shape as a historical imprint of the original site..